TBFY/knowledge-graph-API/README.md

 1. The API is available online at:
     [http://tbfy.librairy.linkeddata.es/kg-api/](http://tbfy.librairy.linkeddata.es/kg-api/)
-1. You can extract all the information available in the project knowledge graph from each of the five main categories:
+1. You can extract all the information available in the knowledge graph project from each of the five main categories:

 **contract**

-These six services will show all the information related to the contracts.
-All the examples have been generated with the contract id "ocds-0c46vo-0133-001534-2019_Contract" but you can use any of those shown in the first service by replacing the example identifier with one of your choice.
+This category contains six services which will giv you all the information related to the contracts.
+You will be shown six examples, on for each category, which have been generated with the contract id "ocds-0c46vo-0133-001534-2019_Contract" but you can use any of those shown in the first service by replacing the example identifier with one of your choice.

 [GET /contract](http://tbfy.librairy.linkeddata.es/kg-api/contract) - Gets a list of contracts - [See query](https://raw.githubusercontent.com/TBFY/knowledge-graph-API/master/resources/contract/get.sparql)